A dollar can’t buy you a cup of coffee but that’s what NASA intends to pay for some moon rocks

 Instead of developing and sustaining a big government sample-return mission, NASA is taking another approach by partnering with the private sector.
 “If you step back and think about how really amazing it is that NASA can essentially piggyback on the private-sector space capabilities to perform this mission, it would not have been possible 10 years ago,” said Phil McAlister, the director of NASA’s commercial spaceflight division.

-In addition to Lunar Outpost, the other companies chosen for NASA’s program are: ispace Japan and Europe, which would each charge $5,000 for the material; Masten Space Systems, of California, would charge $15,000.
+In addition to Lunar Outpost, the other companies chosen for NASA’s program are: ispace Japan and Europe, which would each charge $5,000 for the material; and Masten Space Systems of California, would charge $15,000.

 All of the companies would already be on the moon, according to NASA, conducting other missions.
-McAlister said Lunar Outpost would be ferried to the moon by the lunar lander, known as Blue Moon being developed by Jeff Bezos’ Blue Origin.
+McAlister said Lunar Outpost would be ferried to the moon by the lunar lander known as Blue Moon being developed by Jeff Bezos’s Blue Origin.
 (Bezos owns The Washington Post.)
-The ispace companies would fly on a Japanese lander, and Masten, already part of another NASA lunar contract would use its own Masten XL-1 lander.
+The company later clarified that it was looking at a number of landers to get it to the lunar surface, and not just Blue Origin’s.
+The ispace companies would fly on a Japanese lander, McAlister said, and Masten, already part of another NASA lunar contract, would use its own Masten XL-1 lander.